You are here

 The Portfolio Exam

-To enable us to perform a comprehensive assessment of students’ competencies as writers, our portfolio exam process requires students to submit three texts to an electronic portfolio.
-Upon registration, you will receive an email at your new BUP email address (@huskies.bloomu.edu) inviting you to our BUP Online Learning and Teaching (BOLT) account for the University Writing Center.
-You will electronically submit three texts to the dropbox in this account to compile your portfolio.
+To enable us to perform a comprehensive assessment of students’ competencies as writers, our portfolio exam process requires students to submit three texts to a drop box in a BUP Online Learning and Teaching (BOLT) account.
+Upon registration, you will receive an email at your new BUP email address (@huskies.bloomu.edu) inviting you to our BUP Online Learning and Teaching (BOLT) account for the ENG 101 CBE.

 Below are the steps in completing your portfolio

-Students examine our student learning objectives for English 101 (see below) and then either write a text or choose a text they have already written.
-Each student will carefully annotate this text to explain to two members of the English department how specific moments in or aspects of that text demonstrate the student’s accomplishment toward a particular learning outcome for our course.
-Students will then electronically submit the annotated text to the dropbox in BOLT.
+Students examine our learning objectives for English 101 (see below) and then carefully annotate a text they have already written (usually something submitted for a high school assignment) to explain to two members of the English department how specific aspects of that text demonstrate the student’s accomplishment toward a particular learning outcome for our course.
+Students will then electronically submit the annotated text to the “Annotated Essay” dropbox in BOLT.
 Students who clearly understand the learning objectives for the course and then carefully annotate their texts have historically performed better on the Credit by Exam.
-It is not necessary for a single text to demonstrate accomplishment toward all of the learning objectives, but students should carefully consider which text can best demonstrate their accomplishments related to these objectives.
+It is not necessary for a single text to demonstrate accomplishment toward all five of the learning objectives, but students should carefully consider which text to annotate and choose one that can best demonstrate their accomplishments related to the learning objectives.

-On June 16th, a few texts and a writing prompt will be made available online through the BOLT account.
+A few texts and a writing prompt will be made available online in the BOLT account.
 Students will read and carefully consider the texts provided and then submit a thoughtful and carefully composed and edited essay responding to that material.
 Prior to coming to campus to write the final text for their portfolios, student must submit to the BOLT dropbox an essay revealing strong comprehension of and engagement with the reading material provided.
-The essay should cite significantly from several of the texts provided and respond well to the prompt.
+The essay should cite significantly from several of the texts provided and respond insightfully to the prompt.

-After submitting the first two texts, students will come to the BUP campus on the date for which they registered online, to complete a two-hour timed essay that they will also submit to the BOTL dropbox to complete their portfolios.
+After submitting the first two texts, students will come to the BUP campus on the date for which they registered (see below) to complete a two-hour timed essay that they will also submit to the BOLT dropbox to complete their portfolios.
 When you come to campus, you will need to know your login ID and password to complete your Credit by Exam portfolio.

-THE ANNOTATE & PROMPTED ESSAYS MUST BE SUBMITTED PRIOR TO COMING TO CAMPUS TO COMPLETE THE PORTFOLIO
+THE ANNOTATED and PROMPTED ESSAYS MUST BE SUBMITTED PRIOR TO COMING TO CAMPUS TO COMPLETE THE PORTFOLIO

 Learning Objectives for English 101